 The seating in the main grandstand is metal bleachers that are painted yellow and blue.
-The visitors section on the opposite side stands out sharply with a strong blue hue and larger than life yellow M painted in the stands.
-The team's official mascot does an admirable job entertaining fans young and old during the game.
+The visitors' section on the opposite side stands out sharply with a strong blue hue and larger-than-life yellow M painted in the stands.
+The team's official mascot does an admirable job of entertaining fans young and old during the game.

 What makes a visit to Jayne Stadium are the vivid images that exist from the drive off the interstate and the foothills that envelop the stadium.
 I had a somewhat limited view before arriving in town, but attending a football game at Morehead State University is a pleasant experience to enjoy if you are in the neighborhood.

 Jayne Stadium reminded me somewhat of a high school atmosphere from its single main grandstand to its gameday atmosphere.
 The highlight is the surrounding hills and the fall colors of the leaves that light up the blue skies with red, yellow, and brown.
 A nice way to enjoy college football during the season.